citelao/sensible/_coffee_shop/4-hackers.md

 Other research<!-- TODO CITE the underground economy & Norton 2018 --><!-- TODO cite Is Everything We Know About Password-Stealing Wrong? --> explores this in greater depth, but at the end of the day there are 3 simple reasons to believe this:

 1. Federal law limits your liability for digital fraud---to an absolute maximum of $50 in many cases---and most banks & credit cards offer *zero* liability in most cases.
-2. There are billions of hacked passwords and accounts worldwide, but there is simply not that much fraud.<!-- https://haveibeenpwned.com/ vs DOJ fraud rates -->
+2. There are billions of hacked passwords and accounts worldwide, but there is simply nowhere near that amount of fraud.<!-- https://haveibeenpwned.com/ (&gt;9 billion?) vs DOJ fraud rates (10% of Americans annually?
+30mil?
+88% of this has no loss: 3mil with losses annually: 1%) -->
 3. Hacked accounts aren't worth much.
 Norton estimates that they sell for between 0.5--10% of the account's value<!-- TODO CITE the underground economy & Norton 2018 -->---your password is far from enough information to steal money.

 Banks hate fraud in much the same way you do---but they shield you from it.
 After all, crime is bad for business.
-They freely pay you back for fraud because they want you to feel safe (and give money to them).
+They freely pay you back for fraud because they want you to feel safe (and to continue giving money to them).

 Banks lose over $40 million each year to *physical theft*, but you don't hear about it---they write it off and pay you back.
 It's the same for credit cards.
-In a survey, 80% of credit card fraud victims lost nothing at all, and 97% lost less than $1000<!-- TODO Synovate -->.
+In a survey, 80% of credit card fraud victims lost nothing at all, and 97% lost less than $1000<!-- TODO Synovate; DOJ Victims of Identity Theft, 2016 (88% lost < $1) -->.
 Surveys like this are notorious for exaggerating costs, so these numbers are eye-opening.

 <!-- TODO that's why non-repudiatable scams are much more common -->